stefanhaustein/TerminalImageViewer/README.md

 ## "News"

 - We'd appreciate endorsement here if you like the tool: https://github.com/k4m4/terminals-are-sexy/pull/198
-- Help wanted: If you are familiar with make and snap, please suggest how to fix our make file for snap

 ## Installation